dcunited001/dcunited001.github.io/_drafts/2016-08-17-from-the-parapets-of-alexandria-ethics-of-censorship.md

 those of the status quo.
 The next blues, rock or hiphop might simply never happen.

-### Ideas Attain Life of Their Own
+### Networks Without Limitation Reality to Converge Towards the Metaphysical

 This starkly departs from some of my previous statements on culture.
 Basically, as communication infrastructure encourages the rapid spread of ideas and information, the speed and bandwidth at which an memes traverse the globe approaches infinite.
 Therefore, our world becomes much more affected and determined by *IDEAS* themselves.
+Therefore, physical reality begins to converge towards the metaphysical.

-In otherwords, as limitations to communication tend toward zero, then these aethereal metaphysical entities, i.e. beliefs and ideas, begin to take precedence over the physical realm, regardless of whether virtual or real, individual or shared, true or false.
+In other words, as limitations to communication tend toward zero, then these aethereal metaphysical entities, i.e. beliefs and ideas, begin to take precedence over the physical realm, regardless of whether virtual or real, individual or shared, true or false.
+These ideas themselves take precendence and their effect on physical reality is more prominent.
+Traditionaly physical qualities of reality begin to become less important than arbitrarily defined metaphysical information, which may or may not depend on information accumulated from some measure on the physical world.

+**Because factors related to bandwidth, storage, network connection degree, processing, indexing and data source/quality/quantity all optimize, then these are no longer limitations.**

+And therefore, aggregate values will also tend to see the same effect.
+A statistical model related to some AI algorithm could be considered metaphysical information that would become nearly omnipresent.
+Models of uncertainty could be shared between data processing entities on such an idealized communication network, *as though there were no such limitiations on processing, data aggregation or publishing.* In the most ideal state, *it is as if there is no such thing as separation of information!* This is important for metaphysical values such as uncertainty in science experiements or depth measurements or values tied to physical reality pulled into the metaphysical realm.

+### Ideas Attain Life of Their Own

 Ideas begin to take a life of their own and their effects reach into reality at an ever-increasing pace.
 They acquire a life of their